seapagan/bundle-repo/README.md

 bundlerepo https://github.com/user_name/repo_name
 ```

-Or use the current directory:
+Or use the current directory (if it is a git repository):

 ```bash
 bundlerepo